ClusterHQ/flocker/docs/installation/install-node.rst

 .. note:: Flocker's container management features depend on Docker.
           You will need to make sure `Docker (at least 1.8) is installed`_ and running.

+.. end-body-installing-node-centos

 .. _ubuntu-14.04-install:

+.. begin-body-installing-node-ubuntu

 Installing on Ubuntu 14.04
 ==========================

-.. note:: You should ensure your nodes are Flocker-ready, either by checking the :ref:`prerequisites<installing-flocker-node-prereq>` above, or by following our guides on using :ref:`AWS<aws-install>` or :ref:`Rackspace<rackspace-install>`.
+.. note:: You should ensure your nodes are Flocker-ready, either by checking the prerequisites above, or by following our guides on using Amazon Web Services or Rackspace.

 #. **Log into the first node as root:**